WindyYam/UnityGaussianSplatting_WebGPU_Export/readme.md

 **Live WebGPU Demo:** https://windyyam.github.io/unity_splat_test_deploy/

 A portability-focused fork aiming for high visual fidelity splat rendering that degrades gracefully on constrained / upcoming WebGPU platforms.
-Core idea: remove the monolithic global GPU radix sort and replace it with hierarchical culling + small, cache‑friendly per-node CPU sorts (optionally parallel) to keep ordering cost low.
+Core idea: remove the monolithic global GPU radix sort and replace it with hierarchical culling + small, cache‑friendly per-node CPU sorts parallel on each node to keep ordering cost low.

 ## Highlights
 - Hierarchical octree build (configurable depth & leaf capacity) + outlier bucket.
 - Frustum culling at node granularity drastically reduces sort domain.
 - Per-node (optionally parallel) depth sort using pooled buffers; auto fallback to single-thread (e.g. when WASM threads unavailable).
-- Node centers pre-ordered; intra-node ordering yields near visual parity with full global sort for typical scenes.
+- Node centers are pre-ordered by distance to the camera position, and individual splats inside each node are also sorted by distance (not by camera forward).
+This preserves the sort order when the camera rotates in place, no re-sort needed as opposite to cam forward based sorting.
 - Experimental stochastic / amortized ordering path (design phase) for very dense scenes.
 - WebGPU friendly: no reliance on advanced compute barriers or large global GPU radix passes.
 - Memory conscious: reuses scratch buffers; nodes store indices only.